laurentperrinet/Perrinet20PredictiveProcessing/README.md

 This allows to quantitatively assess why the superposition of two dots as in lrAM is "more" than the sum of the two dots in isolation.

-In this study, we used VSDI to record the activity of the primary visual cortex (V1) of awake macaque monkeys.
+In a recent study [@Chemla18], we used VSDI to record the activity of the primary visual cortex (V1) of awake macaque monkeys.
 Is there any difference between the response to the single dot and that to the two dots?
-Indeed VSD recordings allow to record the activity of populations of neurons which are approx at the scale of a cortical column.
+Indeed, VSD recordings allow to record the activity of populations of neurons which are approximately at the scale of a cortical column.
 Also, the recorded response is rapid enough to capture the dynamics of the lrAM stimulus.
 These recordings show that as the evoked activity of the second stimulus reaches V1, a cortical suppressive wave propagates toward the retinolopic wave evoked by the first dot.
 This was put in evidence by statistically comparing the response of the brain to the response of the two dots in isolation.
-In particular, we found that the activity for the brain stimulus was more precise, suggesting that such suppressive wave could serve as predictive processing step to be read-out in upstream cortical areas.
+In particular, we found that thanks to this suppressive wave, the activity for the brain stimulus was more precise, suggesting that such suppressive wave could serve as predictive processing step to be read-out in upstream cortical areas.

 In particular, we found that the activity that we recorded fitted well with a mean-field model using a dynamical gain control.
 Qualitatively,